Ginestar

 Located only a short distance from the river Ebro, this is also becoming a popular destination for anglers from all over Europe.
 It is as well situated in a rich archaeological zone, including the site of the Barranc de Gàfols.

 Crops grown in this area are mostly vines, olives and almonds; soft fruits are also grown and the village is alive in the summer months with farmers gathering their crops and preparing them for transport to the wholesalers.

-There are several fiestas in Ginestar, which usually commence in April and continue through till November, when the village celebrates its patron saint's day, Sant Martí.
+There are several festes majors in Ginestar, which usually commence in April and continue through till November, when the village celebrates its patron saint's day, Sant Martí.